The large Galois orbits conjecture under multiplicative degeneration: Proof of height and Galois bounds

 Now $C_4$, $C_4^*$, $G_4$, $G_4^*$, $s_1$ and~$L$ satisfy the conditions of \cref{scheme-bound}, and it suffices to prove \cref{height-bound} with $C_4$, $C_4^*$, $G_4$, $G_4^*$, $s_1$ and~$L$ in place of $C$, $C^*$, $G$, $G^*$, $s_0$ and~$K$.
 Furthermore, $\fC_4$ and $\fG_4$ provide integral models of $C$ and~$G$ respectively, as required by \cref{height-bound-integral-models}, while $x \in K(C_4)$ satisfies conditions (ii) and~(ii) of \cref{height-bound-integral-models}.

 We show all the objects in this proof in the following commutative diagram (we use hook arrows to designate open immersions on the base schemes).

-The diagram should be read in the following order: the upper-left square represents the data of \cref{height-bound}.
+The diagram should be read in the following order: the upper-left square represents the data of \cref{scheme-bound}.
 The upper-right portion represents spreading out to $\cO_K[\frac{1}{N}]$.
 The lower-right rectangles represent the application of Gabber's Lemma.
-Finally the lower-left squares and diagonal arrows represent the application of \cite[Lemma 5.1]{Y(1)} and \cref{lem:ext}.
+Finally the lower-left squares and diagonal arrows represent the application of \cite[Lemma~5.1]{Y(1)} and \cref{lem:ext}. \end{proof}